 In 2017, approximately 45% of all exams taken worldwide were sat in the UK.
 Of these 38% of Foundation exams and 58% of Practitioner exams were sat in the UK.

 If you either work on projects developing products or manage projects which use an agile approach you will find using a dedicated agile project management approach extremely useful.

-Agile project management combines the flexibility of agile with the control of project management.
+Agile PM combines the flexibility of agile with the control of project management.
 It enables rapid delivery and fast response to customer’s changing requirements by using agile principles, whilst at the same time providing an understanding of why the project is required and how it fits in with organisational strategies.

 Gaining professional certification can set you apart from many competitors in the jobs market because the qualifications are relatively new and therefore haven’t yet reached the saturation levels which some other professional certifications have.